top of page

 Get Payment Information on File

-The best way to ensure your patients pay their balance even after they are discharged is to get payment information, such as a credit or debit card, on file during the admissions process.
-Having a credit card on file will make it easier for you to charge patients for their care, though patients may need to consent to be charged.
+The best way to ensure your patients pay their balance even after they leave your care is to get payment information, such as a credit or debit card, on file during the admissions process.
+Having a credit card on file will make it easier for you to charge patients for their care.
+If you choose this method, make sure that you have the client fill out the proper consent form for you to charge the card on file in case of a delinquent bill.

 Use Your Electronic Health Record (EHR)